al-ce/karaml/README.md

 ```

 In your karaml config, you need to add a `/base/` layer, but only as a matter
 of convention.
-Maps in the `/base/` layer don't check for conditions and you
+Maps in the `/base/` layer don't check for conditions.

-don't need to enable that layer.
+To add additional events or options to your maps, put them in a YAML array or

-To add additional events or options to your maps, put them in a yaml array or sequence.
+sequence.

 ```yaml
 /layer_name/:   # All mappings below require the 'layer_name' layer enabled